 The Role of Rest and Recovery

-Additionally, consider incorporating recovery techniques such as:
+In addition, consider folding in recovery techniques such as:

 - Foam rolling and self-massage